fecktty/error-stack-trace/README.md

 # error-stack-trace

+## Intro
-A tool for view readable and friendly error message and stack from production logs
+This is a tool for viewing human readable and friendly error message and stack according to production logs.